 Badly decomposed body found in trash-filled apartment of Brooklyn hoarders

-Cops showed up at the home on Coney Island Ave. near Glenwood Road in Midwood about 7 p.m.
+Police showed up at the home on Coney Island Avenue near Glenwood Road in Midwood about 7 p.m.
 Saturday.

 They were met by the couple’s two worried sons, ages 45 and 41.
 They had called 911 to ask police to check in on their parents, both described as mentally ill.